Alexkuark/pytherion/README.rst

 To convert all .tro an .trox files in a directory
 	$ python3 pytherion/convert_tro2th.py directoryPath

-To convert a .tro or a .trox files
+To convert a .tro or a .trox file
 	$ python3 pytherion/convert_tro2th.py cave.tro
 	$ python3 pytherion/convert_tro2th.py cave.trox